-A wall-mounted heat pump might seem like a mystical device.
+A heat pump might seem like a mystical device.
 The truth is that its design is a simple combination of physics and chemistry that makes your home comfortable year-round.

-A wall-mounted heat pump is a device that heats or cools a home by transferring thermal energy.
+A wall-mounted or central heat pump is a device that heats or cools a home by transferring thermal energy.
 How?
 By drawing air from indoors to outdoors, or vice versa, to either heat or cool your home.
 It uses a compressor to pump condensed or evaporated liquid coolant through coils.

 Warm air in the winter and cool air in the summer